August 26, 2017

 Toxie in all his hideous glory.

-Rather than straight-up horror, Troma decided to make it a horror comedy that was partially a satire on superheroes and contained all the signatures Troma’s films had become known for.
-The resulting film was The Toxic Avenger, which was set in Tromaville, New Jersey: the toxic waste dumping capitol of the world (and subsequent setting for all of Troma’s future films).
+Rather than straight-up horror, Troma decided to make it a horror comedy that was partially a satire on superheroes and contained all the signatures Troma’s films would become known for.
+The resulting film was The Toxic Avengerwhich was set in the fictional Tromaville, New Jersey: the toxic waste dumping capitol of the world and subsequent setting for all of Troma’s future films.
 Melvin Junko (sometimes Ferd, played by Mark Torgl) was the mop boy at the local health club where some of the regulars decided to torture him.
-Their ultimate prank ends up with Melvin in a tutu kissing a sheep, and in his humiliation he ran out a window and fell into a vat of toxic waste.
-That waste turned him into the monstrous and nigh-indestructible Toxic Avenger, aka Toxie (Mitch Cohen), who set out to get his bloody revenge and unleash justice on those that would prey on the weak.
+Their ultimate prank ends up with Melvin in a tutu kissing a sheep, and in his humiliation, he ran out a window and fell into a vat of toxic waste.
+That waste turned him into the monstrous and nigh-indestructible Toxic Avenger, aka Toxie (Mitch Cohen, voiced by Kenneth Kessler), who set out to get his bloody revenge and unleash justice on those that would prey on the weak.
+The film was written by Joe Ritter and directed by Herz and Kaufman (as Samuel Weil).

 The Toxic Avenger was released in 1984 and was completely ignored.
-It wasn’t until it was a long-running midnight movie at the Bleecker Street Theater in New York City in 1985 that it developed a solid cult following, and soon found regular broadcasts on cable.
-It became the film that introduced the world to Troma and established everything the studio would be about.
+It wasn’t until the following year when it was a long-running midnight movie at the Bleecker Street Cinema in New York City that it developed a solid cult following, and soon found regular broadcasts on cable.
+It became the film that introduced the world to Troma and their leanings into satire, gore, parody and nudity, as well as their tendency to save money by reusing props, actors and even footage from other films.
 Troma revisited Toxie in 1989 for a sequel that, after running extremely long, was chopped up into two sequels: The Toxic Avenger, Part II and Part III: The Last Temptation of Toxie.
+John Altamura was initially cast as Toxie until he became disruptive on set and was replaced by Ron Fazio for the remaining scenes.
+The second film was written by Gay Partington Terry, with Kaufman and Herz credited for the third.
+Neither was a box office success when they were released in February and November; pulling in $793,000 and $364,000, respectively.

 The Crusaders: Dr. Bender, Fender, Toxie, No-Zone and Major Disaster.